clhenrick/gdal_hillshade_tutorial/README.md

 ### Resampling Terrain Data
 If we want our hillshade to be less detailed we can resample our DEM data.
 Basically all we are doing is making the file a smaller size in pixel measurements (not the actual area it represents) so that each pixel will represent a larger square meter area.
 This is similar to reducing and resampling the size of a regular image in Photoshop or Gimp.

-`gdalwarp -ts 5000 0 -r bilinear kings_canyon_2228.tif kings_canyon_2228_rs.tif`
+`gdalwarp -ts 3000 0 -r bilinear kings_canyon_2228.tif kings_canyon_2228_rs.tif`

 - **note** leaving either the width or height as 0 will let GDAL guess the other dimension based on the input file size's aspect ratio.

 Using `gdalinfo` we can see the resolution of our resampled data.
-Check the `Pixel Size` value in the output when doing:
+Check the `Pixel Size` value in the output after doing: `gdalinfo kings_canyon_2228_rs.tif`.
+You'll see that it's larger than the original file.

-`gdalinfo kings_canyon_2228_rs.tif`

-Then do the above steps to generate hillshade, slopeshade, etc. with the resampled data.
+You can then do the above steps to generate hillshade, slopeshade, etc. with the resampled data.

 ## Resources: